AnanayG/multimodal_intrusion_detection/docs/proposal.md

 System requirements:
 * 50 wakeups/day (including false positives)
-* Consume less averaged power than the state of the art implementation (Quantified below)
+* Consumes less power on average than the state-of-the-art implementation (quantified below)
-* Color camera stream for 1 min over wireless link (not included in power calculations)
+* The ability to capture footage from the colored main camera for at least 1 minute (not included in power calculations)
-* System has wireless link capabilities to stream live video
+* The ability to transmit captured footage and live stream over the internet

-Target Power: [1] has a system power consumption of 340 uW, which equates to about 30J in a day.
-Excluding color camera color (not included in the reference as well), a successful project would have an average energy draw that is better than this.
+Target Power: [1] has a total system power consumption of 340 µW, which equates to an energy expenditure of about 30J per day.
+Excluding main colored camera (which is not present in the reference design), the criteria for success would be achieveing an average energy draw that is less than 340 µW.

-Rough back of the envelope calculations indicate that the deep sleep power consumption of our platform (processor + PIR sensor) is about 250 uW.
-Over a span of a day, this equates to 22J.
+Calculations indicate that the power consumption of our system in deep sleep mode (microcontroller + PIR sensor) is approximately 250 uW.
+Over the span of a day, our system consumes 22J.
+Accounting for the standby energy consumption, our energy budget for active mode is 160 mJ/wakeup (over 50 wakeups).
+This serves as our traget for energy consumption during uptime.

-So now budgeting for active power (over 50 wakeups), that leaves us with an energy consumption of 160 mJ/wakeup.
-This is the target for active power.
+Tl;dr

-Summarizing the discussion above, Target Power: 250 uW (sleep), 160 mJ/wakeup (active)
+Target Power: 250 µW (sleep), 160 mJ/wakeup (active)

 ## 8. Execution Plan